The 25 Most Dangerous Cities for Drivers [+Car Theft Rates]

 DID YOU KNOW?

 Age is one of the strongest predictors of car insurance premiums.
-For example, the average cost of teen car insurance is much higher than the national average.
-The cost of car insurance for 22-year-old males is also particularly high.
+For example, the average price for teen car insurance is much higher than the national average.
+The cost of car insurance for 22-year-olds is also particularly high.

 #14 – Fort Lauderdale, FL